SakethVutukuru/Data-science-/README.md

 # Contributing
 If you find any bugs or issues with any of these projects, please feel free to submit an issue or a pull request.
-We welcome contributions from the community.
+I welcome contributions from the community.